person-al/person-al.github.io/_posts/2021-08-23-🌱-smart-contract-design-is-holding-nfts-back-because-of-one-flaw.md

 ---
+category: "\U0001F331"
+date: 2021-08-23
+last_modified_at: null
 layout: post
-category: 🌱
-title: 🌱 Smart contract design is holding NFTs back because of one flaw
-date: 2021-08-23
-last_modified_at:
 tags: nft
+title: "\U0001F331 Smart contract design is holding NFTs back because of one flaw"
 ---

 Cointelegraph recently wrote an article entitled "[Blockchain tech is holding NFTs back because of these three design flaws](https://cointelegraph.com/news/blockchain-tech-is-holding-nfts-back-because-of-these-three-design-flaws)", which almost nails the problem with NFTs, but not quite.

 The article argues that the three "blockchain" problems holding NFTs back are: